wu-semsys/llm-ontology-qualification-test/README.md

 # LLM Ontology Qualification Test

 This project is designed to process and evaluate prompts using various Language Model (LLM) APIs.
-It includes scripts for handling different AI models and utilities for processing and saving results.

 ## Project Context